-Under California’s law, a pre-owned vehicle can still qualify as a lemon – as long as the vehicle is sold with warranty from the manufacturer, distributor, or dealership.
+The answer is yes.
+Under lemon law in California, a pre-owned vehicle can still qualify as a lemon – as long as the vehicle is sold with a warranty from the manufacturer, distributor, or dealership.

 This warranty does not have to be the original warranty from the manufacturer; one from the dealership is sufficient.
 These dealership warranties usually are good for about three months.
 Also, buy-here-pay-here dealerships are required to issue a warranty for a minimum amount of time, no matter what.